Back icon

 Artificial intelligence is no longer just a trend.
 This blog explores which AI tools are actually driving results, like customer support chatbots, predictive inventory systems, and personalized product recommendations, and which are mostly hype.

-The artificial intelligence (AI) market is expected to grow past $700 billion by 2030.
+The AI market is expected to grow past $700 billion by 2030.
 AI is now a technology that is reshaping industries, and not just a trend

 We at Shop Circle see how AI helps our software company grow every day.
 We integrate it into our daily operations, using it to manage processes, improve product development, and ultimately help our merchants cut costs and increase their revenue.
 However, not all AI tools are useful.
 Some may look impressive, but not offer long-term benefits.